smartcompanion-app/sample-data/README.md

 This repository holds sample data to demonstrate features of SmartCompanion apps.

-## Samples
+## Animals

- - Animals: Multilanguage tour of animal stations
+Multilanguage tour of animal stations